FAQs

 2. Can a home depreciate in value?

 Generally, real property never depreciates in value, or more so, it is not very common for property to depreciate.
 This is why it’s a great investment.
-Make sure you carefully consider location and community when choosing a home, it can affect the home’s future value greatly.
+Make sure you carefully consider location and community when choosing a home, it can effect the homes future value greatly.

-If you are in a newly developed area, do some research on the construction of the surrounding areas being developed to determine if they may affect the value of your home.
+If you are in a newly developed area, do some research on the construction of the surrounding areas being developed to determine if they may effect your homes value.

 3. What are closing costs?